What is Teradata Query Rewriting? Top 6 Optimization Techniques Explained

 SELECT MAX(myavg) FROM MyView;

-In the above example, view columns col1 and col2 can be eliminated, and only the column myavg will be spooled.
+In the example, col1 and col2 can be removed, and only myavg column will be spooled.

 SELECT COUNT(*) FROM MyView;

-The above query does not reference any view column.
-The number of rows can be derived from the cylinder index alone!
+The query does not refer to any view column.
+The number of rows can be determined solely from the cylinder index.

 2. Conversion of outer joins to inner joins

-Whenever the optimizer detects that a query can be satisfied with an inner join, the outer join will be replaced to improve join performance:
+If the optimizer recognizes that a query can be solved using an inner join, it will swap out the outer join to enhance its performance.

 SELECT DISTINCT(col1)